Period for course registration in Ladok: 1 January – 14 January.

 Students attending courses in English at the University of Gävle are required to attend class in order to receive a passing grade.
-You will have scheduled online meetings once a week, every week (see “Course timetable”).
 Studying English at our college does not only involve obtaining subject knowledge, but also improving one’s ability to speak and write English, and this can only take place if students meet their teachers and actively participate in the instruction.
-Failure to participate in seminars will also make it impossible to attain some of the course objectives.
-For these reasons, we require attendance, with only minor exceptions, to pass the course.
+Furthermore, most modules feature group work to accommodate the general course objective that “students should be able to compare and critically evaluate one’s own and others' work”.
+Failure to participate in such activities will therefore make it impossible to attain a course objective.
+For these reasons, we require attendance, with only minor exceptions.

 The course is given by the Faculty of Education and Business Studies